namankharbanda007/dev-vani/ElatoAI-main/firmware-arduino/README.md

 # ESP32 WebSocket Audio Client

-This firmware turns your ESP32 device into a WebSocket audio client for Elato, enabling real-time conversations with AI characters.
+This firmware turns your ESP32 device into a WebSocket audio client for Smartmurti, enabling real-time conversations with AI characters.

 ## Hardware Setup